Networking Tips for Introverts in the Sports Industry

 Now when you are ready to connect and network at LinkedIn we welcome you to join us on LinkedIn.
 Make sure you are not missing out anything from Sportidealisten.
 Click on the symbol below and follow us at LinkedIn!

-If you like this, you might want to go further and read these:
+If you liked this article, may want to read these:

-– How to get a job in tennis
+How to use LinkedIn to find a job in sports

 3 ways to express passion for sports jobs